jupyterlab/jupyterlab/CONTRIBUTING.md

 conda install nb_conda_kernels
 ```

-If you use `pip` you can install it as:
+If you use `pip` you can install notebook using:

 ```bash
 pip install notebook